tomjwells/fin.tomoswells.com/README.md

 # Modern Portfolio Theory ([link](https://fin.tomoswells.com/markowitz))

-Modern Portfolio Theory (MPT) is a model that provides a way of finding the most  *efficient* portfolios given a basked of possible assets.
-An efficient potfolio in this context, is one that provides the highest possible expected return for a given level of volatility, or "risk".

-This tool calculates the efficient frontier of portfolios based on a user-selected basket of equities.
-The capital market line is plotted and the tangency portfolio for the basket of assets is calculated, along with relevant metrics such as the Sharpe and Sortino ratios.
-The user may also specify their own parameters for the calculation, such as the risk-free rate, and the number of years to be considered when evaluating the historical mean return and volatility of the asset.

-A derivation of the necessary algebra to find the efficient frontier analytically is provided in [Markowitz_Theory.pdf](https://github.com/tomjwells/finance/blob/master/modules/markowitz/Markowitz_Theory.pdf).
+The formulae used to find the efficient frontier analytically are derived in [Markowitz_Theory.pdf](https://github.com/tomjwells/finance/blob/master/modules/markowitz/Markowitz_Theory.pdf).

-The code implementing that algebra to find the efficient frontier and optimal portfolio weights in Python can be found at [./modules/markowitz/main.py](https://github.com/tomjwells/finance/blob/master/modules/markowitz/main.py).
+The Python code implementing that algebra to find the efficient frontier and optimal portfolio weights in Python can be found at [./modules/markowitz/main.py](https://github.com/tomjwells/finance/blob/master/modules/markowitz/main.py).

 # Running the Project

-Commonly run tasks related have aliases created for them, which are defined in the file `aliases.sh`.
+I have created aliases for common tasks, which are defined in the file `aliases.sh`.

 To load these in your shell, run
 ```